pingcap/docs-tidb-operator/en/deploy-tidb-binlog.md

     By default, the affinity of TiDB and Pump is set to `{}`.
 Currently, each TiDB instance does not have a corresponding Pump instance by default.
 When TiDB Binlog is enabled, if Pump and TiDB are separately deployed and network isolation occurs, and `ignore-error` is enabled in TiDB components, TiDB loses binlogs.

     In this situation, it is recommended to deploy a TiDB instance and a Pump instance on the same node using the affinity feature, and to split Pump instances on different nodes using the anti-affinity feature.
 For each node, only one Pump instance is required.
+The steps are as follows:

     * Configure `spec.tidb.affinity` as follows: